Phantom kangaroo: United States

 In 1934, near South Pittsburg, Tennessee, an atypical kangaroo or "kangaroo-like beast" was reported by several witnesses over a five-day period, and to have killed and partially devoured several animals, including ducks, geese, a German Shepherd and other dogs.
 Kangaroos are typically unaggressive and vegetarian.
 A witness described the animal as looking "like a large kangaroo, running and leaping across a field."
 A search party followed the animal's tracks to a mountainside cave where they stopped.
 The animal was never found, and national news coverage drew widespread ridicule.

 In 1974, in Chicago, Illinois, two Chicago police officers were called to investigate a report that a kangaroo was standing in someone's porch.
 After a brief search, the officers located the animal in an alleyway, but were unable to capture it.
-Over the next month, numerous kangaroo sightings were reported in Illinois and the neighboring states of Indiana and Wisconsin, with timing suggesting more than one animal if reports were accurate.
+Over the next month, numerous kangaroo sightings were reported in Illinois and the neighbouring states of Indiana and Wisconsin, with timing suggesting more than one animal if reports were accurate.
 A kangaroo was seen the next day by a paperboy, the next week in Schiller Woods, Illinois, and the week after that just outside Plano, Illinois, reported by a police officer who said it jumped eight feet from a field into the road.
 Thirty minutes later, a kangaroo was reported back in Chicago, then reported on the following three days in the surrounding countryside.
 A few days later, there were a rash of sightings in Indiana.
 Reports ceased about a month after the original story.

 In 1978, in Menomonee Falls, Wisconsin, two men photographed a large kangaroo beside the highway.
 Author Loren Coleman, described as the "leading authority on North American kangaroo sightings", suggested the animal looked like a Bennett's wallaby.

 In 2013, in Oklahoma, a kangaroo was reportedly recorded by hunters in a field.
 The video was published on the website YouTube, and prompted speculation that the animal may be a pet kangaroo who went missing in the state just over a year earlier.

 Also in 2013, The Ridgefield Press reported that a motorist in North Salem, New York captured on video what he thought was a kangaroo, and published the video on their website.
 The newspaper noted that escaped wallabies, smaller than kangaroos, were known in Westchester County, which encompasses North Salem.
 Several people in the county had kept wallabies as pets.